PMSAK/KeepOnward/README.md

 The game uses a simple, colorful low-poly style with a medieval/fantasy theme.

-The goal was to keep the visuals clean and readable while still making the game feel fun and energetic.
+The UI elements like menu button sprites and the game cover page was made using AI.

 ---